 However, there is one theory that supports this common myth regarding coughing and increased THC levels.
-It is essential to state that this is only a speculation but definitely worth the mention.
+It is essential to state that this is only a speculation but definitely worth mentioning.
 That mini grasp of air you take before hitting it up might increase the lungs’ surface for a moment, enabling a more significant absorption of THC.

 Guided by previous research, we can safely assert that coughing while smoking weed does not get you higher.

 Yet, a vast number of marijuana enthusiasts claim that those infamous coughs intensify their trip.
 How is that possible?
 There are a couple of theories about why you feel higher when experiencing coughing during your smoking sessions.
+Let’s find out!

 These effects cause dizziness, lightheadedness, and a sensation often perceived as a heightened trip when, in reality, your brain lacks oxygen.
 This lack of oxygen in the brain and ingesting THC produce that “cough” trip the cannabis community keeps mentioning.

-Amount of Weed
+Theory 2: Amount of Weed You are Using

 Cannabis users, especially new ones, sometimes overdo it when it comes to the hit’s size without even knowing it.
 When smoking a giant bowl, your body’s natural response is heightened coughing, and an amplified quantity of marijuana will get you higher than usual.

 Rolling a joint, ripping a bong, or using other smoking tools all affect your lungs and cause a different intensity of the trip itself.
 In addition, smoking a joint, bong, or any other dry pipe causes heat, which can be pretty hard on your lungs, increasing coughing.
 This irritation can be very unpleasant, so don’t be foolish and relate it with stronger trips.